Small town Prosperity in Warren, Pennsylvania

 Of course, the new library building is pretty nice too.
 I like the classical references along the exterior walls.

 Finally, and not at all least importantly, every cool town needs a cool cigar lounge.
 Allow me to present Nice Ash Cigars and Lounge (link here), a classy part of the Warren nightlife.
 Nice Ash has two additional locations in Depew and Fairport, New York — but why cross the border into New York (no-fracking country) when you can enjoy a cigar in Pennsylvania?

 As the sign on the window says, Nothing Beats a Nice Ash!

-All photos taken by the author.
-Photos taken on either October 4th or October 8th, 2019.
+All photos were taken by the author either on October 4th or October 8th, 2019.

 A list of all photo posts from the American County Seats series in TimManBlog can be found here.

 I travel as a hobby and not for a living (yet) — but donations are happily accepted if you’d like to help defer my costs.